ElektraInitiative/libelektra/doc/decisions/error_codes.md

 ## Decision

-All "fatal" errors will be converted to "errors" as the distinguishment is not relevant.
+All "fatal" errors will be converted to "errors" as the distinction is not relevant.

-Unused marked errors will be removed from the specification.
+Unused errors will be removed from the specification.

-Errors will be categorizes into logical groups with subgroups.
+Errors will be categorized into logical groups with subgroups.
 Each error will be made up of 5 characters, where the first 2 character indicate the highest level and character 3 to 5 will be used for subgrouping.
 Errors are prepended with the letter `C` which is the abbreviation for "Code".

-- Permanent errors
+- Permanent errors C01000
-  - Resource
+  - Resource C01100
     - Memory Allocation C01110
     - General Resource C01120
-  - Installation C01300
+  - Installation C01200
-  - Logical
+  - Logical C01310
-    - Assertion C01410
+    - Assertion C01310
-    - Interface C01420
+    - Interface C01320
-    - Broken plugin C01430
+    - Plugin is Broken C01330
 - Conflicting State C02000
 - Timeout C03000
-- Out-Of-Range C05000
-- Validation
+- Validation C04000
   - Syntactic C04100
   - Semantic C04200
+- Out-Of-Range C05000

 ## Rationale

 The grouping of errors will allow developers to filter for specific as well as more general errors to correctly react to them programmatically.
 The new concept will permit additional subgrouping of errors in case it might be needed in the future.
-Imagine the case where "Installation" errors is too general because developers saw a need for splitting the errors in "elektra installation" and "library installation" errors.
-They can simply take the current subclass 01300 and make "permission" be 01310 and "existence" be 01320.
-This will also allow backwards compatibility by applications just checking for resource errors in general.

 Splitting/merging/rearranging any category should only be done by a decision (such as this file here) because elektra developers should not be able to generate a new category as they wish because it would lead to the same proliferation of errors as we have now.